dproctor/katie-doug-wedding-site/index.md

     <p class="blue-text big-text">We got married!</p>

-    <p class="black-text">On June 20, 2020, we tied the knot on the mountainside overlooking Norrie, Colorado.
+    <p class="black-text"> On June 20, 2020, we tied the knot on the mountainside overlooking Norrie, Colorado.
 We exchanged our vows -- just the two of us -- in the middle of a grove of aspen trees.
-We're so thrilled, and can't wait to share our happiness in-person with family and friends once it's safe to gather. </p>
+Now that it's finally safe to gather, we're thrilled to celebrate our union with our closest friends and family. </p>

-    <p class="black-text">We look forward to celebrating --  stay tuned for updates. </p>
+    <p class="black-text"> Please join us the evening of December 4, 2021 for an intimate celebration with family and friends at the <a href="https://www.botanicgardens.org/york-street"> Denver Botanic Gardens</a> in Denver, Colorado. </p>

     <br>
     <img src="{{ "/assets/img/kd1.jpg" | relative_url }}">